biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:Jmol.md

 [Jmol](http://jmol.sourceforge.net) is a popular open source 3D viewer written in Java.
 This example demonstrates how you can send a BioJava structure object to Jmol.
-This can be used e.g. to visualize a protein structure alignment as calculated with <BioJava:CookBook:PDB:align>
+This can be used e.g. to visualize a protein structure alignment as calculated with <BioJava:CookBook:PDB:alignGUI>

 The BiojavaJmol class provides a simple display of a Structure object, if Jmol is on the classpath.